nftwzrd/OpenSea-Apis-NFT-Bulk-Make-Offer-Bot/README.md

 # Make Bulk Offer Bot

-I have two bots for Making Bulk offers Bot#1 using Browser Automation and Bot#2 is using Opensea Apis bot.
+I have two bots for Making low ball Bulk offers Bot#1 using Browser Automation and Bot#2 is using Opensea Apis bot.

 ### Bot Inputs-